-This result is probably known for specialists but we have not found a proof in the literature.
-There are some partial results for toric varieties (defined with simplicial cones).
+This result is probably known for specialists but we have not found a proof in the litterature.
+There are some partial results for toric varities (defined with simplicial cones).
 Moreover, in this work we give an algorithm to represent a Weil $\mathbb{Q}$-divisor as a Cartier $\mathbb{Q}$-divisor.
-We illustrate the use of this algorithm in an example living in a space obtained after a weighted blow-up.
-Such blow-ups can be understood from toric geometry but in this work they are presented in a more geometric way, generalizing standard blow-ups.
-For this definition, we need to describe abelian quotient singularities.
-In a forthcoming work, we will develop an intersection theory for surfaces with abelian quotient singularities.
+This example will be illustrated in some spaces obtained by weighted blow-ups.
+These blow-ups can be understood from toric geometry but in this work we present in a more geometric way, generalizing the presentation of standard blow-ups.
+For this definition, we need to give a presentation of abelian quotient singularities In a forthcoming work, we will develop an intersection theory over surfaces with abelian quotient singularities.

 The paper is organized as follows.
 In \S\ref{sec-vq} we give a general presentation of varieties with quotient singularities and list their basic properties.
-In \S\ref{weighted_projective_space} we deal with weighted projective spaces and in \S\ref{sec-wbr} we introduce weighted-blow-ups.
-The main results about rational Weil and Cartier divisors on $V$-manifolds are stated and proven in \S\ref{sec-cw}.
-We finish with some conclusions and the expected future work.
+In \S\ref{weighted_projective_space} we deal with weighted projective spaces and in \S\ref{sec-wbr} we introduced weighted-blow-ups.
+The main results about rational Weil and Cartier divisors on $V$-varieties are stated and proved in \S\ref{sec-cw}.
+We finish the work with some conlusions and the expected future work.

 {\bf Acknowledgements.} We wish to express our gratitude to J.I.
 Cogolludo for his support.
 All authors are partially supported by the Spanish projects MTM2010-2010-21740-C02-02 and ``E15 Grupo Consolidado Geometr{\'i}a'' from the government of Arag{\'o}n.
 Also, the second author, J.~Mart{\'i}n-Morales, is partially supported by FQM-333, Junta de Andaluc{\'i}a.